pashbylogan/work-hour-calculator/README.md

 all found events.

 **Usage:**

+        ```bash
-        ```1.
-Create a python virtual environment and pip install the requirements.
+        1. Create a python virtual environment and pip install the requirements.
         2. Set parameters specific to you in config.yaml:
             - timezone (UTC)
             - string to search for in your calendar event titles